2010 Alaska DHC-3 crash: Passengers

 The aircraft was carrying eight passengers and one pilot.
 Four of the passengers and the pilot died and two more were badly injured, with the last two suffering only minor injuries.
 Among the five fatalities was Ted Stevens, who was a former U.S. Senator from Alaska.
 Also among the fatalities were a GCI executive and her 16-year-old daughter.
 Among the survivors were former NASA Administrator Sean O'Keefe and his 19-year-old son Kevin, both of whom sustained non-life-threatening injuries but were listed in critical and serious conditions respectively the night after the crash.
 The senior O'Keefe sustained leg and neck injuries, and several of his teeth were broken.

 Stevens and O'Keefe had been fishing together before, and had been planning a fishing trip to a site near Dillingham at the time of the crash.
 Stevens had survived a crash at Anchorage International Airport in 1978 that killed his first wife.
 Pilot Theron "Terry" Smith, who also died, had lost his son-in-law in another plane crash less than two weeks before.

-Also among the dead was one of Stevens's former staff members, Bill Phillips.
+Also among the dead was one of Stevens' former staff members, Bill Phillips.
 His youngest son, Willy, was seriously injured, and had to spend the night at the crash site with his dead father along with Jim Morhard, who survived.